FREE SHIPPING on orders over $75 International: over $250

 Hei Cha In A Nutshell

-Hei Cha tea leaves belong to the post-fermented category.
+Hei Cha belongs to the post-fermented category.
 It means the tea leaves of the finished product continue to transform under the combined action of various bacteria, yeasts, and molds.
-The wet fermentation process exposes the tea leaves to high amounts of moisture under higher temperatures, taking Hei Cha a step further from black tea.
+The wet fermentation process exposes the tea leaves to high amounts of moisture levels at higher temperatures, taking the tea leaves one step further from oxidized teas like Red Tea (Hong Cha).

 Liu Bao Hei Cha